Medicare Open Enrollment Occurs Annually from October to December — Here's What You Need to Know

 (Image credit: Getty Images)

-Medicare open enrollment is underway.
-Enrollment opened today, October 15, and runs through December 7, making now the perfect time to make any necessary changes to your coverage.
+Medicare open enrollment is over.
+Enrollment begins yearly on October 15, and runs through December 7.
+It is the time Medicare beneficiaries can make any necessary changes to their coverage.

 Open enrollment is the time of year when experts recommend you review your Medicare coverage to see if you need to make a change.
 It’s also the time when Medicare beneficiaries can find themselves under siege from various insurance companies seeking their business and scammers looking to steal vital personal information.